mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Webhook Settings Configuration in Mautic

 * **Queue Mode** - Select how to process Webhook events.
 Process immediately executes the Webhook event as soon as it arrives.
-Queue mode only adds the event the queue and it must be processed by a cron command, which is better for performance.
+Queue mode only adds the event the queue and it must be processed by a :ref:`cron command<webhooks cron job>`, which is better for performance.

 * **Order of the queued events** - If several events are queued in a Webhook, process the events in chronological or reverse chronological order.